LearnClash by the Numbers [2026]: ELO, SRS & Design

 Key takeaway: Prime-count question lists are a product design choice, not a mathematical curiosity.
 They change completion behavior by removing the round-number quit cue.

-What These Numbers Mean for Learners
+What These Design Choices Mean for Learners

-| If you are… | The data says | Action |
+| If you are… | The design says | Action |

 |---|---|---|

-| New to LearnClash | 14 duels to Silver III; K-factor 40 amplifies noise for 10 duels | Don’t read early ELO swings as skill signal |
+| New to LearnClash | K-factor 40 amplifies rating swings for the first 10 duels | Don’t read early ELO swings as skill signal |

-| Stuck at Silver or Gold | Hard accuracy stays ~31% across tiers; what climbs is topic breadth | Practice wider, not harder |
+| Stuck at a tier | The composite weights topic overlap at 50%, so breadth is what climbs | Practice wider, not harder |

-| Focused on long-term retention | 3-stage Mems takes ~97 days per card | Trust the slow curve; Cepeda 10-20% rule applies |
+| Focused on long-term retention | A mastered card takes around 97 cumulative days to exit the pool | Trust the slow curve; the Cepeda 10-20% rule applies |

-For long-term retention, the 3-stage Mems path is slow on purpose.
+For long-term retention, the 3-stage SRS path is slow on purpose.
 Cepeda’s 2006 meta-analysis across 184 distributed-practice studies found optimal gaps scale to 10-20 percent of the target retention period.
 Ninety days is the right interval for questions you want to keep for a year or more.

 Did you know?
 Research on repeated testing in medical education (2026) showed physicians exposed to spaced retrieval performed at 58 percent versus 43 percent for control groups.
 The same mechanism drives LearnClash’s long-interval checks.